trzsz/trzsz.github.io/ssh.md

   ```
   sudo ln -sv $(which tssh) /usr/local/bin/ssh
   ```

+  - After the soft link, `ssh -V` should output `trzsz ssh` plus the version number.
+If not, it means that the soft link is unsuccessful, or `openssh` has a higher priority in `PATH`, and you need to soft link to another path or adjust the priority of `PATH`.

+  - After the soft link, you need to use `ssh` directly, which is equivalent to `tssh`.
+If you still use `tssh`, it will not support the Blocks feature.

   - The `--dragfile` argument may disable the Warp features, please refer to the previous section to configure `EnableDragFile` to enable the drag and drop to upload feature.